 If you have experienced a loss of wages or a job, central Florida CareerSource may be able to assist residents with career consultations, job search preparation, resume assistance, and more.

 Emergency Rental Assistance (ERA) Program- The Orange County Board of County Commissioners formally approved its ERA plan on February 9th.
 The County is in the process of creating an application portal and anticipates its new program to come online on March 1st.
-Preliminary program requirements/guidelines are as follows:
+In light of ERA2 funds, on June 8th, the County approved modifications to its program to adhere to funding guidelines.
+These changes have been outlined below.

-- The program is income-based (AMI) and program funding will cover arrears only,
+- The program is income-based (AMI) and program funding will cover arrears only and up to one month of prospective rent,

 - Applicants must be at least one month behind on rent,